intel-iot-devkit/joule-code-samples/access-control-js/README.md

 ## Introduction

-This access control system application is part of a series of how-to Intel® Internet of Things (IoT) code sample exercises using the Intel® IoT Developer Kit, Intel® Joule development platform, cloud platforms, APIs, and other technologies.
+This access control system application is part of a series of how-to Intel® Internet of Things (IoT) code sample exercises using the Intel® IoT Developer Kit, Intel® Joule Expansion Board development platform, cloud platforms, APIs, and other technologies.

 From this exercise, developers will learn how to:<br>
-- Connect the Intel® Joule development platform, a computing platform designed for prototyping and producing IoT and wearable computing products.<br>
+- Connect the Intel® Joule Expansion Board development platform, a computing platform designed for prototyping and producing IoT and wearable computing products.<br>
-- Interface with the Intel® Joule carrier board IO and sensor repository using MRAA and UPM from the Intel® IoT Developer Kit, a complete hardware and software solution to help developers explore the IoT and implement innovative projects.<br>
+- Interface with the Intel® Joule Expansion Board platform IO and sensor repository using MRAA and UPM from the Intel® IoT Developer Kit, a complete hardware and software solution to help developers explore the IoT and implement innovative projects.<br>
-- Run this code sample in Intel® XDK IoT Edition, an IDE for creating applications that interact with sensors and actuators, enabling a quick start for developing software for the Intel® Joule carrier board or from the Intel® Galileo board.<br>
+- Run this code sample in Intel® XDK IoT Edition, an IDE for creating applications that interact with sensors and actuators, enabling a quick start for developing software for the Intel® Joule Expansion board or from the Intel® Galileo board.<br>
 - Set up a web application server to let users enter the access code to disable the alarm system and store this alarm data using Azure Redis Cache\* from Microsoft Azure\*, Redis Store\* from IBM\* Bluemix\*, or ElastiCache\* using Redis\* from Amazon\* Web Services\* (AWS\*), different cloud services for connecting IoT solutions including data analysis, machine learning, and a variety of productivity tools to simplify the process of connecting your sensors to the cloud and getting your IoT project up and running quickly.
 - Set up a MQTT-based server using IoT Hub\* from Microsoft Azure\*, IoT\* from IBM Bluemix\*, or IoT\* from Amazon Web Services\* (AWS), different cloud machine to machine messaging services based on the industry standard MQTT protocol.

 ## What it is

-Using an Intel® Joule Module carrier board, this project lets you create a smart access control system that:<br>
+Using an Intel® Joule Expansion board, this project lets you create a smart access control system that:<br>
 - monitors a motion sensor to detect when a person is in an area that requires authorization.<br>
 - can be accessed with your mobile phone via the built-in web interface to disable the alarm.<br>
 - keeps track of access, using cloud-based data storage.